ericholscher/ericholscher.com/site/blog/2013/oct/7/announcing-grok-the-docs.rst

 I've asked myself these questions a lot.
 Historically I have put Google Analytics on my doc pages, and called it good.
-I would browse over the Analytics data every once in a while, gleaning basically zero interesting data out of it.
+I would browse over the data every once in a while, gleaning basically zero information out of it.

 `Read the Docs`_ hosts a lot of documentation, and I want to help these folks understand how their docs are being used.